-- (a) has been convicted of an offence involving dishonesty, indecency, or violence; or - (b) has been convicted of an offence under or has failed to comply with the provisions of the Act of 1847, or of this part of this Act; or - (c) any other reasonable
+- (a) has been convicted of an offence involving dishonesty, indecency, or violence; or - (b) has been convicted of an offence under or has failed to comply with the provisions of the Act of 1847, or of this part of this Act; or - (c) any other reasonable of the term public safety for the purposes of this section.
+In the absence of such, the Council shall consider if it is in the interests of the public's financial, emotional, and physical safety when making their decision.

 Where it is considered to be in the interests of public safety, this decision may take immediate effect, regardless of any right of appeal.
-There is currently no statutory definition of the term public safety for the purposes of this section.
-In the absence of such, the
+There is currently no statutory definition